 After what felt like hours I finally get my head out, I have a cotton bag over my head to protect my eyes and nose, my arms wont move, I am numb, I pull the bag over my head with my jelly arms and the light stings my eyes.
 I wait a moment, trying to pull myself together, sucking in the air like a newborn.
 It takes me some time to pull to my feet and I’m shaking, I cant stop my body from shaking, my jaw is stuck, my throat is burning, my heart is pumping, my skull is aching, my ribs are bruising.
 I milk my right breast, trembling; I pour it into the same watering can used to water the seeds.
 I fertilised that soil, the place where I went to fight myself, straight into the body pit I left behind.
 I gather some soil in my hands and encourage participants to do the same, we walk together to the land outside.
 We take the seeds and the soil to their resting place, one by one.

 There was a period after making this piece when I was not able to close my eyes without my body going into shock, my body felt stripped of its spirit and drive.
 Sometimes you make art and it lifts you, it beats your heart.
 This piece will forever feel like a place that nearly broke me.
 My body climbed out of that earthly cave but my head did not.'
-An unfiltered response to 'Between the Earth and Her Skin', by Nicola Canavan.
+An unfiltered response to 'Between Earth and Skin', by Nicola Hunter.
 Performed at Buzzcut, Glasgow 2015